CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The app ideally should decrypt encrypted secret in its runtime.
 Even though, on the jailbroken iPhone the potential attacker could gain runtime access and print out the secrets while debugging or bypass SSLPinning and sniff the secrets from the network, considering the SSLPinning was in place like it should.
 In any case, it will take much more effort than just dumping binary strings that contain secrets.

-In about two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project written purely in Ruby called Mobile Secrets.
-Let us have a look how to handle secrets in the project.
+In about two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project written purely in Ruby called Mobile Secrets which solves this problem in a swiftly way.

+Now, let us have a look how to handle secrets in the project.

 ### How to handle secrets
 First thing first, as mentioned above any secret must be obfuscated, without a doubt.
 String obfuscation is a technique that via XOR, AES or other encryption algorithms modifies the confidential string or a file such that it cannot be de-obfuscated without the initial encryption key.